cobe-lab/cobe-lab.github.io/tobii.md

 ## Eye tracking with *PsychoPy*

-*Tobii Studios* is fairly limited in terms of creating more complex study designs.
-If you for example wish to add loops or feedback, you need to use another software than *Tobii Studios*, such as *PsychoPy*.
+*Tobii Studio* is fairly limited in terms of creating more complex study designs.
+If you for example wish to add loops or feedback, you need to use another software than *Tobii Studio*, such as *PsychoPy*.

 We are currently working on a guide for how to collect eye tracking data with the *Tobii T60 XL* and *Psychopy*.
 In the meantime, our *Eyelink 1000 eye tracker* is also setup to work with *PsychoPy*.